 Introducing the Sydney University Science Revue!

 The University of Sydney Science Revue runs annually, usually in August or September.
-Check this page again in August for information about the 2012 Science Revue.
+Visit the Science Revue website for the latest news and dates.

 What's a Revue?

 A revue is a variety show with skits, music and dance based around contemporary news and issues, university life and the faculty or school on which it is based.
 Sydney University has had a strong revue presence for many years now.